-Posted by Paige Barnes, CEEF Director of Education

 We’ve all heard famous people thank their mentors, and most of us can certainly remember at least one person in our lives who inspired us to take a chosen path in life.
 But have you ever considered being someone else’s mentor?
 Before you start objecting that you can’t, I am only too aware that this may seem a daunting task, what with the responsibility and the time required.
-But just for a minute or two, think about the alternative.
+But it doesn’t have to take too much of your time; and just for a minute or two, think about the alternative.
 What if no one sacrificed his or her time to be a mentor?

 I have often wondered what my life would be like if I’d had a mentor from a STEM field because you see, I am a classic story of what happens when one doesn’t have a mentor.

 I have always been good at Math and Science.
-During high school, my interest in chemistry and physics was sparked.
+During high school (1987-1991), my interest in chemistry and physics was sparked.
 While taking chemistry, we had a (female) engineer from Dow Chemical come talk to us, and after listening to her, I knew I wanted to be a chemical engineer.
 The next year I took physics, and I fell in love.
 I loved making things; I loved tinkering and figuring out what made things work.
-I loved the application of mathematics; finally there was something to apply it to!
+I loved the application of mathematics; finally there was a way to use these boring calculations!
 I decided then to attend Texas A&M and get a degree in Engineering.

 My first year there, I took all of the necessary math, science, and engineering courses.
-While they were not easy, and they were taught very differently (as boring lecture classes) than the classes I loved in high school, I wasn’t actually discouraged by this.
-I wasn’t even discouraged by the fact that I was probably one of only three females in my classes.
+While they were not easy, and they were taught as boring lecture classes (very different from the project-based interactive classes I loved in high school), I wasn’t actually discouraged by this.
+I wasn’t even discouraged by the fact that I was probably one of only four or five females in my classes.
 In fact, strangely enough, I never even thought about that until later in life when it was brought to my attention.
 None of these things bothered me, yet I did not pursue an engineering degree.
 Why?

 Will you change the perception?
 Will you be a mentor?
 Make a difference now!